Skip Navigation Back to Top

 • Seek to understand the nature of their own learning process and to acquire skills and strategies for college success.
 Many PAL graduates attribute their later success in graduate school or in their careers to the insights and skills they acquired as students in PAL.

-• Possess a diagnosed learning difference and/or AD/HD.
+• Possess a diagnosed learning difference and/or ADHD.
 The diagnostic testing that is submitted with the application serves as a springboard for discussion about how each student learns.
 PAL professors use the student's testing information to help the individual student better understand their personal learning strengths in order to use those talents to develop strategies for success.

 • Desire a proactive, mentoring relationship with a learning specialist.
 The PAL professor and student work in partnership, identifying ways to anticipate problems before they arise and strategizing ways to address new issues as they emerge.